omunroe-com/navewiki/Common-Gotchas.md

 ##### **Q:** Why does CoffeeScript require "foo" to be defined when doing `foo ?= value` or `foo ||= value`

-**A:** Otherwise, it'd create a global, which is not what we want (if that *is* what you want, use `window.foo ?= value`) If you're declaring the variable in the current scope, you know for sure it doesn't exist - Javascript has no mechanic like PHP's static keyword.
+**A:** Otherwise, it'd create a global, which is not what we want (if that *is* what you want, use `window.foo ?= value`) If you're declaring the variable in the current scope, you know for sure it doesn't exist.

  Note that it works perfectly when used with classes :